 Learning to live with ambiguity is learning to live with how life really is, full of complexities and strange surprises. ~James Hollis

 While we were in Japan, we experienced the BEST Katsu!
-Light, crispy, perfectly seasoned, deliciously crunchy, Katsu is typically made with pork or chicken dredged in an egg batter, then coated in panko before being fried.
+Light, crispy, perfectly seasoned, and deliciously crunchy, Katsu is typically made with pork or chicken dredged in an egg batter, then coated in panko before being fried.
+There, entire restaurants are devoted to perfecting one thing.
+There are ramen houses, sushi houses, etc., but we stumbled on the katsu houses unexpectedly!

-Vegetarians will absolutely love this too, made with tofu filets instead of chicken- totally delicious and can be done at the very same time as the chicken.
+The best part?
+It’s vegetarian-adaptable made with tofu- totally delicious and can be done at the very same time as the chicken.
 Great for mixed households. 😉

 how to make chicken Katsu